 6.6 We do not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Data will therefore be retained for the following periods (or its retention will be determined on the following bases):

-6.6.1 For Our business records tax and auditing purposes, We retain data relating to details of each product or service purchased from Us, and for each product or service We purchased from another party, for the period of 10 years from the date of purchase or date of sale.
+6.6.1 For Our business records tax and auditing purposes, We retain data relating to details of each product or service purchased from Us, and for each product or service We purchased from another party, for the minimum period of 10 years from the date of purchase or date of sale.

 6.6.3 You can only send communications to Us through our contact form after you have registered on Our website.
 If you have sent communications to Us using Our standard priority contact form, a record of each message you sent is stored in your Submissions database - only visible to you when you log in, and to Our website administrator(s).